 In summer 2009, the founders committed themselves to regenerating city land for sustainable agricultural enterprise, focusing on developing and supporting successful urban growers.

-Glynn is Founder and Chief Executive Officer of City Fresh Foods, the leading meal delivery service in the Boston area, which provides economical meals to local schools, child care centers and homebound elders.
+Glynn Lloyd is a Co-founder of City Growers, LLC and Chief Executive Officer of City Fresh Foods, which provides economical meals to local schools, childcare centers and homebound elders.
 He co-founded City Growers with a vision of providing local retailers, restaurants and residents the option of buying their fresh produce from local, sustainable farms in Boston rather than large corporate farms across the country.

 Prior to starting City Fresh Foods in 1994, Glynn was an educator in Boston and Louisiana public schools.
 He has served as Board Chair of The Food Project, Lincoln MA, and Four Corners Main Streets, Dorchester, and as Board Member of Red Tomato, Canton MA.
 He is currently a Fellow at Boston Rising, an anti- poverty initiative of the Ethos Foundation and on the Advisory Board Lead Boston – an organization that focuses their work on social justice.

 Click here to read an article by Glynn on socially responsible business practices.